IIT-LAND/genomic_cortical_patterning_autisms/README.md

 PCA with covariate adjustment can be done using this repo: https://github.com/linzx06/AC-PCA.

+Gene lists for enrichment analyses can be found in the .Rdata files.

 `_01_demographics.Rmd` - Runs analysis on the clinical and demographic variables.

 `_01_covAdj_gexData.Rmd` - Does covariate adjustment of the gene expression data.
 Part of this analysis requires use of the CellCODE R library found here (https://github.com/mchikina/CellCODE).